danny-pav/states/README.md

     @enduml
     ```

-5. Using a paramterized next is inconvenient because the next state indicator can't be saved in a variable.
+5. Using a parameterized next is inconvenient because the next state indicator can't be saved in a variable.
 What can be done?
     -   Use Process<>::TEventNum to be the event to be pushed to next.
 Also the event can be stored.
+Additionally, you can use NextEvent to turn the event into a simple integral value that can be stored as part of the data in the token passed around.
+NextEvent also allows you to use it to advance the process.
+NextEvent helps in that it does not need knowledge of the entire process (when the data token is defined) for it to be included within the data token.
     ```
     ProcessType::TEventNum event;
     event.set<Start>();